 We had our first bottle (well, half the bottle as we try and limit our drinking on the basis that if we do, we can have wine with our meals most days!) of Portuguese white wine with our bream.
 The wine is Monte Velho 2019.
 I can’t remember when we had such a young wine.
 It was reminiscent of grapefruits and quite sharp which was far from unpleasant with the fish.
 Considering its £7.50 price tag, it’s not bad.
 Being so young I suspect that when we drink the other half bottle tomorrow it will have improved considerably.

 It turned out to be quite stunning.
 Wish I had more.

 Still no inspiration this morning of how to organise a wine tasting and dinner for ten with current restrictions.
 As I suspected the Monte Velho was a different wine today.
 What an improvement!
 Goes to show it’s could do with another year in bottle.
 Drinking 2019 wine now, of any ilk, doesn’t make sense.
-Wine needs time.
+Wine needs time as stated by the guides at Kelowna Wine Tours.
 Some more than others of course.
 Storing wine in Gib is difficult if you haven’t a wine fridge.
 Anything above 18°C or so will kill wine.